Normanby rail corridor construction update - June and July 2025

-During February and March 2025, UNITY Alliance will continue works within the Normanby rail corridor including minor excavation, drainage, service installation and signalling testing and commissioning.
+During June and July 2025, UNITY Alliance will continue works within the Normanby rail corridor including minor excavation and earthworks, drainage, service installation and signalling testing and commissioning.

 Details of work